shadibdair/Java-Design-Pattern/Design Pattern (Java )/what is Design Pattern/README.md

 #### provides a unified interface to a set of interfacesin a subsystem.
 #### Facade defines a higher-level interface that makes the subsystem easir to use.
 ---
+## The Template Design Patter
+#### defines the skeleton of an algorithm in a method,
+#### deferring some steps to subclasses.
+#### is lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+---